-Squash is one of the most popular racket sports with international recognition.
+Squash is one of the most popular racket sports with international recognition, so choosing the right squash gear is really important.
 It is very fun to play, and quite easy to learn as well.
 The barrier to entry into squash is comparatively lower than other more demanding racket sports like badminton or tennis and squash gear is readily available.

 Even those who are not confident with their physique can try squash because it does not involve playing on a significantly large court, but in a smaller one indoors.
 The fact that you hit the squash ball against the front & side walls of the squash court means that for a beginner or someone new to a racket sport it’s easier to start off just hitting & chasing after the ball.
 In a sport such as tennis if you just hit as hard as you can the ball will go out and the point will end.